 - Inspirational Quotes — make a page dedicated to inspirational quotes (or scatter them throughout your book in blank sections.)

-- Screen time usage per week (iPhone) — your iPhone now tells you how many hours you’re spending on your phone per day.
+Your iPhone now tells you how many hours you’re spending on your phone per day.
 You’ll get a notification from your phone every Sunday with a screen time summary, and this would be a great statistic to track weekly… especially if you’re a smartphone addict like me!

-- Alexa Skills — go through the skills on your Alexa app and see which ones you’d actually use, but may forget about.
+Go through the skills on your Alexa app and see which ones you’d actually use, but may forget about.

 There’ssome awesome skills available for Alexa, but sometimes its hard to remember them all.
 Make a spread with some of your favorites!

-- Good Advice You’ve Been Given — don’t just listen to
+Good Advice You’ve Been Given

 goodadvice you’re given, write it all down in one place!

-- Miracle Tracker — write down miracles you see (or hear about) that make you have faith in the world. 😀
+Write down miracles you see (or hear about) that make you have faith in the world. 😀

-- Rain (Precipitation) Tracker — make a precipitation tracker in your journal or write down major storm statistics.
+Make a precipitation tracker in your journal or write down major storm statistics.

-- Farmers Markets — keep track of your favorite purchases and make a list of the vendors you love.
+Keep track of your favorite purchases and make a list of the vendors you love.
 Just in case you run out of that special ingredient, you’ll know where to find it next time.

-- Constellations — draw a map of the night sky or keep up with your favorite constellations.
+Draw a map of the night sky or keep up with your favorite constellations.

-- Sunset Sunrise — you can keep up with this on a daily or weekly spread, but you can also make a full spread with sunrise and sunset times for your area.
+You can keep up with this on a daily or weekly spread, but you can also make a full spread with sunrise and sunset times for your area.

-- Holidays — make a list of all of your national holidays (or work holidays).
+Make a list of all of your national holidays (or work holidays).

-- Political Candidates — write the pros and cons of current political candidates (if you’re into that sorta thing…).
+Write the pros and cons of current political candidates (if you’re into that sorta thing…).

-- Headlines — track the biggest news stories in your journal.
+Track the biggest news stories in your journal.
 Keep it positive, because most headlines nowadays are negative!

-- Facebook Marketplace / Craigslist Listings — record what you list and buy on
+Record what you list and buy on

-- Superhero Tracker — if you’re a comic book lover or Avenger follower, make a spread based around your favorite superheroes.
+If you’re a comic book lover or Avenger follower, make a spread based around your favorite superheroes.
 There’s SO many to keep up with, so this could be a fun spread for the die-hard fans!